 Where DEW provides assistance towards the boundary fence the adjoining landowner is responsible for its future maintenance.
 DEW may assist with maintaining a fence damaged by a fire, flood or other natural event.

-Opportunities for new applications will be advised on this site after 1 July 2021.
+Opportunities for new applications will be advised on this site from 1 July 2022.